MTV Classic (Australia): Relaunch as MTV Classic

 On 10 February 2010, the channel was announced via the MTV Australia website.
 MTV Networks in Australia confirmed that VH1 receives fewer viewers each week than its sister channel MTV Australia.
 Part of the channel's launch included a music event which took the place of the annual MTV Australia Awards which was held in Melbourne at the Palace Theatre.
 The event consisted of a line-up of local and international artists including former Guns N' Roses guitarist Slash.
 "Video Killed the Radio Star" by The Buggles was the first music video to be played on the channel.

 The channel was made available on Australian IPTV service Fetch TV from launch in June 2010.

 On 23 November 2010, MTV Classic began broadcasting in widescreen.

 The channel launched in New Zealand on 1 June 2011 on Sky Television.

 Cessation of Service on Foxtel

 On 29 October 2013, MTV announced they had been working with Foxtel since early 2013 to offer more diversity on the Foxtel platform, as MTV Classic and MTV Hits fought for the same audience as Foxtel Networks channels MAX and [V] Hits respectively.
 The channel to replace MTV Classic is MTV Dance, a channel dedicated to dance, hip hop, and RnB music from around the world - MTV's first channel to be dedicated to three different genres of music.
-Although MTV Classic and MTV Hits will no longer be available on Foxtel, they will continue to be offered by Australian IPTV service FetchTV and New Zealand pay TV provider Sky Television.
+Although MTV Classic and MTV Hits will no longer be available on Foxtel, they will continue to be offered by Australian IPTV service Fetch TV and New Zealand pay TV provider Sky Television.
 The changes took place on 3 December 2013.